Distributed coloring and the local structure of unit-disk graphs

 For $0\le r \le 1$, and a point $v$ let $D_r(v)$ be the disk of radius $r$ centered in $v$ and let $C_r(v)$ the circle of radius $r$ centered in $v$.
 Given a unit-disk graph $G$ embedded in the plane, a vertex $v$, and a real $0\le r \le 1$, we denote by $d_r(v)$ the number of neighbors of $v$ lying in $D_r(v)$, and by $x_r(v)$ the number of neighbors of $v$ lying on $C_r(v)$.
 Note that $d_1(v)$ is precisely $d(v)$, the degree of $v$ in $G$, and for every $0\le r \le 1$, $d_r(v)=\sum_{s\in [0,r]} x_s(v)$ (note that since $s\mapsto x_s(v)$ has finite support, this sum is well defined).

 It is well known that a disk of radius 1 can be covered by 6 regions of diameter 1 (see~\cite{GSW98}), and thus the neighborhood of each vertex of $G$ can be covered by 6 cliques (and thus $d(v)\le 6 \omega(G)$ for each vertex $v$ of $G$).
-A \emph{Reuleaux triangle} is the intersection of 3 disks of radius 1, centered in the three vertices of an equilateral triangle of side length 1 (see the green region in Figure~\ref{fig:nei}).
+A \emph{Reuleaux triangle} $R$ is the intersection of 3 disks of radius 1, centered in the three vertices of an equilateral triangle $T$ of side length 1 (see the green region in Figure~\ref{fig:nei}).
+The three vertices of $T$ are also called vertices of $R$.
 Note that Reuleaux triangles have diameter 1, and 6 Reuleaux triangles are enough to cover a disk of radius 1.
 Moreover, points close to the center of the disk are covered by more triangles than points on the outer circle.
 This can be used to prove the following.

 \begin{lem} For each vertex $v$ of a unit-disk graph $G$ embedded in the plane, $\sum_{r\in [0,1]} (2-r)x_r(v) \le 6\omega(G)$. \end{lem}